 For a few years, I zoomed around in a shiny, red Mazda until I slid into a ditch.

 After experiencing the joy of being fished out of an icy ditch, and to combat my new 45-minute commute during the blustery winters of South Dakota, Mr. BuLL and I bought a Subaru.
 We decided on a Legacy because she was a heftier version of the other sedans.
 In honor of the ditch I survived (as in sliding off the road and getting stuck) and the Subaru’s metallic sheen, I named her Winter Warrior.

 Since 2014, Winter Warrior and I have been battling the ice roads together without the help of diches.

 I plan on battling the icy winters of Montana with her for another 15 years.
 There are many reasons for this, but a big one is that Winter Warrior is paid in full.

 Of all the ways to be below average, this may be my favorite: having no credit card debt.
 The interest rates for credit cards is criminal.

 I use credit cards a majority of the time, but I pay it off every month like the postal service.
 Used rain or shine but always paid on time.
 I have multiple credit cards to maximize reward cycles and will churn credit cards too.

 To keep track of my spending, I keep a budget.
 It allows me to track all my finances even the rare times I don’t use a credit card.

 After my below-average block party, I feel grateful.
 Some areas are not desirable like my wages.

 As I continue to scourer personal finance information, my wealth is turning into one area I am doing slightly better than the average.

-While I am making it rain with gratitude, I hope to move forward and learn how to live below average a bit more gracefully.
+While I am making it rain gratitude, I hope to move forward and learn how to live below average a bit more gracefully.